vivlim/pillbug/CONTRIBUTING.md

 - the main feed's pagination might be a useful example for doing pagination generally (though it's not perfect)
 - you can view post and notification raw json by right clicking the bottom widget on posts, or a notification. feel free to add more ways to view raw json as seems appropriate.

+## policy on AI contributions

+not allowed, *especially* code written by a coding assistant or agent. such tools are forbidden because they are inherently at odds with the intent of this project.

 ## feedback

 if you have any questions, comments, or concerns about anything in here please open an issue and/or reach out on zulip.